p

 Written Proposal

-A description of the artworks and concept for your exhibition.Leave Now!
-Run bitch!
-You’ve gotta leave the graveyard!
+A description of the artworks and concept for your exhibition.

 ‘What Remains’ brings together common research interests surrounding death, theatre, and fantasy within Neve and Emma’s narrative-based practices through a shared methodology of utilising art-making to think through difficult topics.
-While topics such as death are often chronically avoided or approached with nervous distance, ‘What Remains’ dares to peek behind the curtain, inviting discourse around individual anxieties through humour and absurdism.
+While topics such as death are often chronically avoided or approached with nervous distance, ‘What Remains’ dares to peek behind the curtain, inviting discourse on individual anxieties through humour and absurdism.

 Imbued with horror and magic, ’What Remains’s’ ambitious installation of new work, developed through bold material investigation, invokes 19th-century symbolism and spiritualism to explore the complex, often paradoxical ways we respond to death.
 Drawing parallels between the Victorian era and the present, together, Neve and Emma use absurdism and camp to approach death, sexuality and art a bit less seriously.